 - Averted by Reinhard Heydrich.
 The SS kept the Swastika.

 - Proud Warrior Race Guys: The Germans, symbolized by the New Teutonic Order.

 - Shown Their Work: For instance, the movie Ritter Germania vs The Red Beast stars Zarah Leander, who was one of the biggest stars in Nazi Germany in real life.

 - Soviet Superscience: The Soviets got mechas and jet fighters too.

-- Super Soldier: The propaganda potrays Ritter Germania like this.
+- German propaganda portrays Ritter Germania like this.

-- The New Teutonic Order's Super Serum makes them stronger, but it kills them within a few days.
-It was tested on Der Ritter in New York 1947.
+- The New Teutonic Order's Super Serum makes the order's soldiers stronger, but kills them within a few days.
+It was tested on Ritter in New York 1947.

 - War Is Glorious: What the Nazi leaders continue to preach, much to Zytek's disdain.